an-minyoung/an-minyoung.github.io/_posts/2020-05-13-principal_component_analysis.markdown

   Figure 5: Left, signal response of principal components 1-3; right, histogram scores
 </div>

-### K-means classification and Event Identification
+### K-means Classification and Event Identification

-Now that we have a waveform with which to use, we can use a classifier (in this exercise I use K-means classification in MATLAb) to comb through the data and 'classify' the inputs based on the PCA, counting each time a synapse event occurs.
-In this example each event occured 587, 108, and 127 times respectively.
+Now that we have a waveform with which to use, we can use a classifier.
+In this exercise I use the K-means tool in MATLAB to comb through the data and 'classify' the inputs based on the PCA, counting each time a synapse event occurs.
+In this example each event occurred 587, 108, and 127 times respectively.
+There's a number of guides and videos on how K-means works.

 <!-- <div class="img_row" > -->
   <img class="col three" src="/assets/img/pca/fig_06.png">